quintex-dev/tarun/README.md

 Every test function needs to have complete documentation and a clear description of what it is testing.
 The test functions would be written in such a way that they would be able to test the `tarund` and `tarun-frontend` codebases independently.

+### Linting

+Linting is a process of checking the code for potential errors.
+It is a very important part of the development process and helps in maintaining a consistent codebase.
+A common consensus and best-practices based linting configuration would be used for both `tarund` and `tarun-frontend`.
+#TODO: Add linting configuration files

 #### Unit Testing

 The unit tests for this project would be set in stone between each major version i.e. `v1.0.0` through `v1.9.9` shall not see any changes in the unit tests.
 There maybe additional tests but old tests cannot be removed or modified.